asalvadorsalas/HplusML/tutorial/README.md

 The kernel is the python instance used to run inside a notebook.
 If you run over scripts, you don't need ipykernel nor or the kernel installation (step 4).

 **PLEASE** note that you only need to create the environment and the kernel installation **ONCE**.
-The environment can be activated again (step 2) and the kernel will appear as an option in the notebook
+The environment can be activated again (step 2) and the kernel will appear as an option in the notebook.

 1. Create local conda environment

-    Conda is the friendly python environment that takes care of installing properly the compatible packages for you
+    Conda is the friendly python environment that takes care of installing properly the compatible packages for you.

     `conda create --prefix Hplus_tfgpu` (`--prefix` is to create it locally, if you use `--name` the environment be eliminated at the end of the session)